Aarogyaa Bharat

 5. Bathroom and Safety Aids

-• Bedside commode for patients with limited mobility
+• Bedside commode for patients who cannot walk to the bathroom safely

 7. Emergency Kit